upcmd/updocs-content/logs/c0108_vvvvv.md

     })

     {{.jerry}}
-    ~SubStep1: [print: this should print out the dvar value of jerry as it is declared jerry is in taskscope ] this is jerry in task scope
+    ~SubStep1: [print: this should print out the dvar value of jerry as it is declared jerry is in taskScope ] this is jerry in task scope
     -Step5:
     {
       Name: "",
       Do: {
         {
-          "desc": "var jerry in task scope is overrided by local var jerry", "cmd": "{{.jerry}}",
+          "name": "print",
-          "name": "print"
+          "desc": "var jerry in task scope is overrided by local var jerry", "cmd": "{{.jerry}}"
         }
       },
       Dox: <nil>,